Why do employees leave? Steps employers should take to reduce attrition during the Covid-19 pandemic scenario

 There are few things that employers should take care of in order to keep their employees on board.

 1. A Fair Treatment: We know life is not fair; employees don’t want their managers to make it harder than it already is.
 They hate preferential treatment and expect to stand equal chance to be promoted & get a raise.Performance should be the basis for appraisals & promotions & not anything else.
+Managers or bosses should always be wary of sycophants and ensure an unbiased attitude towards all members of their team.

 2. Share Responsibilities:Employees want to be a part of the bigger picture.
 They want to offer ideas too.
 Denying them the opportunity to offer suggestions & participate in the decisions directly affecting them would only inculcate a feeling of indifference in them